org-cloudbees-dragan/traditional-ha/README.md

 > export JENKINS_AGENT_SSH_PUBKEY=$(cat <YOUR_PATH_HERT>/agent-key.pub)

 Use the private part in the Controller when defining credentials to connect to the agent.
 Choose credentials with username and private key.
-Username is jenkins.
+The username is `jenkins`.

 ## Create a SSH Agent Node